alexle99/ToDoOrganizer/README.md

 # ToDoOrganizerRepo
- My first Android app that used to connect to a Firebase database until it was deactivated.
+ My first Android app that used to connect to a Firebase database until it was deactivated (Update, it is now activated at https://studentprojectfailure3.firebaseio.com/).

  What it can do:
  - post messages to a list